Ryegrass is found in pastures throughout the world. Without careful management, it can be toxic to horses and other livestock.

 Perennial Ryegrass Staggers

 This toxic condition affects the nervous system of grazing livestock and horses of all ages only in late spring, summer, and fall and only in pastures in which perennial ryegrass (Lolium perenne) or hybrid ryegrass are the major components.
-This includes parts of North and South America, Europe, and Australia.
+Sheep, cattle, farmed deer, and llamas are susceptible.
+New Zealand experiences considerable losses most years.
+This condition also occurs sporadically in parts of North and South America, Europe, and Australia.

 The toxins are produced in perennial and hybrid ryegrasses infected with the fungus Neotyphodium lolii.
 The amounts in infected plants increase to toxic levels as the temperature rises in late spring and decrease again to safe levels in cooler weather.

 The toxin affects the nervous system, causing lack of coordination.
 It also raises the temperature of animals in the warmer months of the year, causing heat stress.
 Signs develop gradually over a few days, beginning with fine tremors of the head and nodding movements.
 Noise, sudden exercise, or fright causes more severe head nodding with jerky movements and lack of coordination.
 Running movements are stiff and uncoordinated, often resulting in collapse with muscle spasms causing backward arching of the head, neck, and spine, involuntary rhythmic movement of the eyes, and flailing of stiffly extended limbs.
 In less severe cases, the attack soon subsides and within minutes the animal regains its feet.
 If the animal is again forced to run, the episode is repeated.
-The death rate is low (0 to 5%).
+Signs are most severe when the animal is heat stressed.
+The death rate is low (0 to 5%), but numbers of affected animals may be high (80%–90%).
 Deaths are usually accidental, often by drowning when drinking from ponds or streams, or because the animals are unable to forage for food and water.

 Because movement and handling of animals worsens signs, individual treatment is generally impractical.
 The condition resolves on its own in 1 to 2 weeks if animals are moved to nontoxic pastures or crops.